 - Employees employed by any federal, state, county, or municipal government

 - Volunteer employees

-Oklahoma has no state law governing overtime.
+Overtime Oklahoma has no state law governing overtime.
 However, Federal law still applies.
-All non-exempt employees must be paid 1.5 times their regular hourly rate for all hours worked over 40 in a seven-day work week.
+Any non-exempt employee must be paid 1.5 times their regular hourly rate for all hours worked over 40 in a seven-day work week.
 Although the 40-hour workweek averages out to the standard eight hours per weekday, overtime is calculated on a weekly basis.
-This means that even if an employee works 12 hours in one workday, he is not entitled to overtime pay unless he works more than 40 hours in that week.
+So even if an employee works 12 hours in one workday, he or she is not entitled to overtime pay unless he or she works more than 40 hours in that week.

-The following people are exempt from the Oklahoma labor law’s definition of employee, meaning they are not entitled to minimum wage or overtime:
+Specific Exemptions The following people are exempt from the Oklahoma labor law’s definition of employee:

 - People employed in bona fide Executive, Administrative, or Professional capacities